emilienchvt/TinyMarkov/readme.md

-This is a tiny python3 implementation of markov chain algorithm.
+This is a tiny python3 implementation of a markov chain algorithm to generate text trained on a corpus.

-In this case the model is trained on nekfeu.txt (lyrics scraped using a script on another repo) to run: python3 markov.txt: prints a 300 characters text
+you'll find the model in markov.py.

+An example available through $ python3 freestyle_nekfeu.py, trained on french rap lyrics.